aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 ### how it's built

+{% include image.html file="google/google_addkey.png" caption="manually adding key if the default steps failed to produce one" %}
 - google creds and cred.json
   like in a settings.py, access to gsheet is granted through this cred.json file with  contents from my credential issued by google.
 - add this script to settings.py